-17. No Change in Circumstances.

-- ☐ After previously being offered a Trial Period Plan or Home Affordable Modification on , you notified us that you did not wish to accept that offer and [insert as appropriate] [twelve months have not elapsed since you received a modification on your loan and/or] [your circumstances have not changed]. - □ After previously being denied a Home Affordable Modification on , your circumstances have not changed.

-18. Dodd-Frank Certification.
-We are unable to offer you a Home Affordable Modification because you did not meet the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

-19. Application Discrepancy.
-We are unable to offer you a Home Affordable Modification because [provide a description of the discrepancy].

-Incomplete Information Notice - We cannot continue to review your request for a Home Affordable Modification because:

-Use this language for only for loans considered before June 1, 2010: You are currently in a Trial Period Plan; however you have not provided all of the documentation we previously requested.
-If we do not receive the required documents by [insert expiration date of Trial Period Plan but no less than 30 days from the date of the letter] we will terminate your Trial

-Period Plan and may resume other means to collect any amounts due on your account.
-The documents we need are: [Insert list of required documents]

-☐ You have requested consideration for a Trial Period Plan, however, you have not provided all of the we need additional documentation we previously requested to complete the review of your loan.
-If we do not receive the required documents by [insert date no less than 30 days from the date of the letter] or, if it's the second notice, insert date no less than 15 days from the date of the letter], we will consider that you have withdrawn your request for a modification and may resume other means to collect any amounts due on your account.
+req er Not Accepted by Borrower / Request Withdrawn.
+We are not considering your uest for a modification because: After being offered a Trial Period Plan or Home Affordable Modification you notified us or that you did not wish to accept the offer.
+After initially asking to be considered for a Home Affordable Modification you withdrew that request on 17.
+No Change in Circumstances.
+After previously being offered a Trial Period Plan or Home Affordable Modification on, you notified us that you did not wish to accept that offer and [insert as appropriate] [your circumstances have not changed].
+Twelve months have not elapsed since you received a Home Affordable Modification on your loan and your circumstances have not changed.
+After previously being denied a Home Affordable Modification on, your circumstances have not changed.
+18. bec dd-Frank Certification.
+We are unable to offer you a Home Affordable Modification cause you did not meet the requirements of the Dodd-Frank Wall Street Reform and insumer Protection Act.
+19. bec plication Discrepancy.
+We are unable to offer you a Home Affordable Modification cause [provide a description of the discrepancy].
+Aff omplete Information Notice - We cannot continue to review your request for a Home ordable Modification because: Use this language for only for loans considered before June 1, 2010: You are currently in a Trial Period Plan; however you have not provided all of the documentation we previously requested.
+If we do not receive the required documents by [insert expiration date of Trial Period Plan but no less than 30 days from the date of the letter] we will terminate your Trial Period Plan and may resume other means to collect any amounts due on your account.
+The documents we need are: [Insert list of required documents] You have requested consideration for a Trial Period Plan, however, we need additional documentation to complete the review of your loan.
+If we do not receive the required documents by [insert date no less than 30 days from the date of the letter or, if it's the second notice, insert date no less than 15 days from the date of the letter] we will consider that you have withdrawn your request for a modification and may resume other means to collect any amounts due on your account.
 The documents we need are: [Insert list of required documents.
-To the extent the borrower has submitted a document but it is inadequate, provide a reason for the request for the submission.]

-Borrower Response Period - You have 30 calendar days from the date of this notice to contact [name of servicer] to discuss the reason for non-approval for a HAMP modification or to discuss alternative loss mitigation options that may be available to you.
-Your loan may be referred to foreclosure during this time, or any pending foreclosure action may continue.
-However, no foreclosure sale will be conducted and you will not lose your home during this 30-day period [or any longer period required for us to review supplemental material you may provide in response to this Notice].

-Unemployment Program - We are unable to offer you forbearance plan under the Home Affordable Unemployment Program because:
+To the extent the borrower has submitted a document but it is inadequate, provide a reason for the request for the submission.] to contrefe How rrower Response Period - You have 30 calendar days from the date of this notice to latact [name of servicer] to discuss the reason for non-approval for a HAMP modification or discuss alternative loss mitigation options that may be available to you.
+Your loan may be erred to foreclosure during this time, or any pending foreclosure action may continue.
+Wever, no foreclosure sale will be conducted and you will not lose your home during a 30-day period [or any longer period required for us to review supplemental material you y provide in response to this Notice]. employment Program - We are unable to offer you forbearance plan under the Home ordable Unemployment Program because: You were not unemployed at the time of your request.
+You previously received a Home Affordable Modification and had not lost good standing under a Home Affordable Modification permanent modification.